Chicago Shakespeare Theater partners with

-Collaborators on this year’s CPS Shakespeare! production includes 28 students and teachers representing nine high schools from across the Chicago Public School system: Al Raby High School, Alcott High School for the Humanities, Curie Metropolitan High School, Gage Park High School, Mather High School, Perspectives Charter-IIT Math and Science, Prosser Career Academy High School, Steinmetz College Prep and Taft High School.
+Ten high schools from across the Chicago Public School system, represented by 35 students and teachers, will collaborate on this year’s CPS Shakespeare! production: Alcott High School for the Humanities, Al Raby High School, Curie Metropolitan High School, Gage Park High School, Mather High School, Multicultural Academy of Scholarship, Phillips Academy High School, Prosser Career Academy High School, Steinmetz Academic Centre and Taft High School.

 Ensuring the future of CPS Shakespeare!, Eric’s Tazmanian Angel Fund has made a generous commitment to support Chicago Shakespeare’s arts-in-education program.
-This fund also provides for the Eric Curtis Skowronski Spirit Award, providing a monetary gift to the school of each participating teacher for their support of the arts, literature or library programs.
+This fund will also provide for the Eric Curtis Skowronski Spirit Award, which provides a monetary gift to the school of each participating teacher for their support of the arts, literature or library programs.

 About Team Shakespeare